powersj/powersj.io/content/post/ubuntu-bionic-chrony.md

 #### sources

-The `sources` command shows a list of servers used and last sample time.
+The `sources` command shows a list of servers available to the system, status, and offsets from teh local clock and the source.
 I highly suggest using the `-v` flag to get more details on each column meanings.
 Users should pay attention for servers with a state of '?', 'x', or '~'.

+For additional details on each field view the [sources documentation](https://chrony.tuxfamily.org/doc/3.3/chronyc.html#sources)

 ```shell
 $ chronyc sources -v